Thousands of Zoom videos public on the web - report

-Popular video chat service Zoom is in trouble, with claims by the Washington Post overnight that thousands of its customers videos are viewable on the open web.
+Popular video chat service Zoom is in trouble, with claims by the Washington Post overnight that thousands of its customers videos are viewable on the open web (scroll down for Zoom safety tips).

 READ MORE:

-• Covid-19 coronavirus: Zoom boss 'deeply sorry' over security claims, NZ expert unconvinced
+• Covid-19: Zoom boss 'deeply sorry' over security claims, NZ expert unconvinced

 • Kiwi video chat contender Sylo on why it's better than Zoom